Real World: Skeletons

 Real World: Skeletons is the thirtieth season of MTV's reality television series Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras document their lives and interpersonal relationships.
 It is the second season of Real World to be filmed in the East North Central States region of the United States, specifically in Chicago, Illinois after The Real World: Chicago.

-The season featured a total of seven people with an additional 11 guests who were the "Skeletons".
+The season featured a total of seven people with an additional 11 rotating guests who were the "Skeletons."
 It is the eighth season to take place in a city that had hosted a previous season, as the show's eleventh season was set in Chicago in 2002.
 Chicago was first reported as the location for the 30th season in a June 2014 article by Crain's Chicago Business.
 Production began on August 8, 2014, and concluded on October 20, 2014 totaling up to 74 days of filming.
 The season premiered on December 16 of that year, consisting of 13 episodes.

 This season marks the first time that the show has aired on a night other than a Wednesday since the seventeenth season.
 No reunion special was produced, marking the first time since the tenth season in 2001.